Crete Island Guide

 Background

-The interactive map below shows some of our favourite hotels, restaurants, beaches and places of interest on Crete.
+The interactive map below shows some of our favourite hotels, restaurants, beaches, and places of interest in Crete.
 Click the markers to see more details.

 Getting To Crete

-You can also reach Crete by ferry, with regular services from Piraeus to both Chania and Heraklion.
-There is also a daily service between Heraklion and Santorini (Thera), should you plan on visiting multiple islands during your stay.
+You can also reach Crete by ferry, with regular services from Piraeus to Chania and Heraklion.
+If you plan on visiting multiple islands during your stay, there is also a daily service between Heraklion and Santorini (Thera).

 Where to Stay in Crete